Query options

 The way contains works is a bit different from how OData specifies.
 It will instead translate

-into the equivalent of an IN
+into the equivalent of an IN query.

 The following contains statement: